Ali-Hasan-Khan28/Solved-Error-notebook.notebook.app-Module-Not-Found/README.md

 This is how I got my issue resolved.

-Download the Zip Folder from the provided link.
-[1]: https://github.com/Ali-Hasan-Khan28/Solved-Error-notebook.notebook.app-Module-Not-Found
+Download the Zip Folder from Repository.
 Unzip the Folder and copy it.
 Open anaconda3/Scripts folder in File Explorer.
 Paste the Folder in anaconda3/Scripts.